seven5/seven5.github.io/tutorial.md

 {% endhighlight %}

-You can now copy the binary `/tmp/gb/bin/gb` to any directory in your path.
+You can now copy the binary `/tmp/gb/bin/gb` to any directory in your `PATH`.

 # Setting Up For Seven5 Development

 You need to layout the source code in a particular way to make various Go- and Seven5-related tools happy.
 Create a directory structure for this tutorial like this:

 {% highlight bash %}